Vantiq/vantiq-extension-sources/jdbcSource/README.md

 *   **username**: Required.
 This is the username that will be used to connect to the SQL Database.
 *   **password**: Required.
 This is the password that will be used to connect to the SQL Database.
 *   **dbURL**: Required.
 This is the URL corresponding to the SQL Database that you will connect to.
-*   **pollRate**: Optional.
+*   **pollTime**: Optional.
 If specified, you must specify the pollQuery as well.
 This option allows you to specify a polling rate indicating the frequency (in milliseconds) at which the pollQuery will be executed.
 The value must be a positive number greater than 0, (*i.e.* 3000 --> executing every 3 seconds).
 *   **pollQuery**: Optional.
-If specified, you must specify the pollRate as well.
-This option indicates the SQL Query that will be executed by the JDBC Source, (frequency assigned by the pollRate).
+If specified, you must specify the pollTime as well.
+This option indicates the SQL Query that will be executed by the JDBC Source, (frequency assigned by the pollTime).
 The SQL Query must be a **SELECT** statement, and the returned data will be sent as a Notification to the source.
 The data can be captured by creating a Rule in the VANTIQ Modelo IDE, as in the following example: